Mythonos/accent-project/content/Brazilian Portuguese - Paraná/Pronunciation.md

 For Tatiana, the words ‘knowledge’ and ‘all’ fall into the palm lexical set; they are pronounced with an elongated, low, back, unrounded vowel.

 ![[../Assets/Palm Vowel.wav]]
+“I can translate my *knowledge* now, right?
+Because everything I learned was in Portuguese. *All* my work, my profession was in Portuguese.”
 #### STRUT \[ʌ]

 In General American, the strut vowel is more centralized.
 Contrast that with Tatiana, who pronounces it somewhat lower and more back:

 ![[../Assets/strut vowel.wav]]
+“So I grew *up* in a li, in a little town, in a little city or a town at the coast of Brazil.”

 ## Extras